lamhq/tech-notes/pages/devops/aws/networking/vpc/connectivity/vpc-to-on-premises.md

 Supports Internet Protocol security (IPsec) VPN connections.

 Supports static routes or dynamic Border Gateway Protocol (BGP) peering and routing policies.

+You create a encrypted VPN connection by:
+- configuring a **Virtual Private Gateway** or **Transit Gateway** on the AWS side.
+- configuring a **Customer gateway** router on the remote side.

+Transit Gateway lets you connect multiple VPCs to on-premises networks.

 ## AWS Direct Connect